yan-valadares/personal-calendar/README.md

 # The Project

-A personal schedule that you can public share so other person can schedule a time with you.
-It is also integrated with Google Calendar, so you can easily see your daily appointments.
+A personal schedule that you can share publicly so that other people can schedule a time with you.
+It is also integrated with Google Calendar, allowing you to easily view your daily appointments.

 You can create your personal calendar by using this link: <br>
 https://personal-schedule.vercel.app/

 <br>

-After your account is created, you can share the link to other people so they can schedule a time with you, give it a try: <br>
+Once your account is created, you can share the link with other people so they can schedule a time with you.
+Give it a try: <br>
 https://personal-schedule.vercel.app/schedule/yanvaladares

 # Preview